 A key part of retirement planning is figuring out how much you need to retire comfortably.
 T. Rowe Price recommends saving 5.5 to 11 times your annual salary by age 60, while Bank of America’s Financial Wellness Tracker suggests having 7.6 times your annual salary saved by that age.
 Strategic planning should include a strong financial foundation, emphasizing preparation, increasing retirement savings, and diversifying investments to ensure a comfortable post-retirement life.
-As you refine your retirement plans, questions like “Can I retire at 60 with $3 million?” and “How long will $3 million last in retirement?” are crucial for achieving a fulfilling and worry-free retirement.
+As you refine your retirement plans, “Can I retire at 60 with $3 million?” and “How long will $3 million last in retirement?” are the two most common questions that pop up.

 Understanding your retirement needs is important in ensuring a comfortable and secure retirement.
 Utilizing retirement calculators can provide a tailored estimate of the necessary savings, factoring in details such as annual income, expected age of Social Security benefits commencement, and projected retirement expenses.
 These tools often incorporate variables like birth year and specifics of retirement accounts to offer a comprehensive outlook.